Tactical emergency medical services: Paramedics/nurses/physician assistants

 Medical providers who are not physicians (Paramedics, Nurses, and Physician assistants) may also serve as TMPs for tactical units.
 Contrasting physician TMPs, it is more likely for a lower level medical provider to be integrated into the team itself.
 It is preferred that if there is a physician available, that they are better used to provide medical direction for the team from the warm zone rather than going into the hot zone with the team.
 In the field, lower level providers can perform nearly any procedure that an emergency physician is able to perform.
 These procedures include: tourniquet application, chest tube insertion, rapid sequence intubation, and needle decompressions.
 There are various agencies across the country that are approved to train lower level medical providers to be TMPs.
 A certification, the NAEMT TCCC (National Association of Emergency Medical Technicians Tactical Combat Casualty Care) certification is earned at the end of these training courses.
 The training generally consists of a 16 hour course where trainees complete online training modules as well as real-world combat casualty care scenarios.

+Tactical EMS Globally

+Because injuries happen in conflict areas all over the world, the needs of care are similar as well.
+Authorized Firearms Officers in the United Kingdom (Similar to the United States SWAT team) are trained to provide care for the following: